 - Housing and benefit support

-Other support available can be found through charities – Such charities include Scope, that have resources to support individuals with disabilities on their path to find work and Astriid, a charity that helps individuals with long-term health conditions or those who have been long-term unemployed to find meaningful employment.
+Other support available can be found through charities.
+For example, Scope have resources to support individuals with disabilities on their path to find work and Astriid helps individuals with long-term health conditions or those who have been long-term unemployed to find meaningful employment.

 Article by Molly Latham.
 Molly loves writing and likes to use words as a way of helping others.
 Having a chronic illness and disability means she has a unique insight, that she feels can be used to help others understand and support each other.
 In her spare time, she loves baking, reading and making new friends.
 She also loves going on walks in the countryside with her boyfriend and dog.